gdbooks/LegacyOpenGL/Chapter7/ui_practice.md

   * Call your ```RenderUI``` function
   * Restore the projection and view matrices

 Running your game at this point, everything should render as it did before.
 It's a really good place to check and make sure nothing is broken yet.
+After you've confirmed that nothing is broken, it's time to start working on the actual UI.